TheSkyentist/GELATO/README.md

 The behaviour of HQUAILS is controlled entirely by the "PARAMS.json" file.
 And example parameter file is included in the repository.

 * Outfolder: This parameter is the path to the output directory.
-* ContinuumRegion: The border around emission lines in velocity space that is fit (km/s).
+* ContinuumRegion: The border around emission lines in velocity space that where the continuum is fit (km/s).
+If the regions around two emission lines overlap, the two regions are merged and the lines share a continuum.
-* LineRegion: The border around an emission line that must be contained within the spectrum in order to be fit, also where the flux is calculate to assign an initial value.
+* LineRegion: The border around an emission line in velocity that must be contained within the spectrum in order to be fit (km/s).
+This region is also used to estimate the initial height of the line.
-* ContinuumDeg: Degree of polynomial for continuum continuum.
+* ContinuumDeg: Degree of polynomial for continuum background.
 * MaxIter: Maximum number of minimization algorithm iterations.
 * NBoot: Number of bootstrap iterations to constrain error on parameters.
 * FThresh: F-test threshold to incorporate additional model parameters.